calderonsamuel/appsheet/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Fixed the error in CRAN check for failing tests
+* Reformatted the description of the DESCRIPTION file to include the a web reference for the API.

 ## R CMD check results